Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Abstract

 \section{Abstract}

 Atmospheric motion vectors (AMVs) extracted from satellite imagery are the only wind observations with good global coverage.
 They are important features for feeding numerical weather prediction (NWP) models.
 Several Bayesian models have been proposed to estimate AMVs.
 Although critical for correct assimilation into NWP models, very few methods provide a thorough characterization of the estimation errors.
 The difficulty of estimating errors stems from the specificity of the posterior distribution, which is both very high dimensional, and highly ill-conditioned due to a singular likelihood, which becomes critical in particular in the case of missing data (unobserved pixels).
-This work studies the evaluation of the expected error of AMVs using gradient-based Markov Chain Monte Carlo (MCMC) algorithms.
-Our main contribution is to propose a tempering strategy, which amounts to sampling a local approximation of the joint posterior distribution of AMVs and image variables in the neighborhood of a point estimate.
-In addition, we provide efficient preconditioning with the covariance related to the prior family itself (fractional Brownian motion), with possibly different hyper-parameters.
-From a theoretical point of view, we show that under regularity assumptions, the family of tempered posterior distributions converges in distribution as temperature decreases to an {optimal} Gaussian approximation at a point estimate given by the Maximum A Posteriori (MAP) log-density.
-From an empirical perspective, we evaluate the proposed approach based on some quantitative Bayesian evaluation criteria.
-Our numerical simulations performed on synthetic and real meteorological data reveal that {the proposed tempering and preconditioning exhibit} a significant gain in terms of the accuracy of the AMV point estimates and of their associated expected error estimates, but also a substantial acceleration in the convergence speed of the MCMC algorithms.
+Motivated by this difficult inverse problem, this work studies the evaluation of the (expected) estimation errors using gradient-based Markov Chain Monte Carlo (MCMC) algorithms.
+The main contribution is to propose a general strategy, called here ''chilling'', which amounts to sampling a local approximation of the posterior distribution in the neighborhood of a point estimate.
+From a theoretical point of view, we show that under regularity assumptions, the family of chilled posterior distributions converges in distribution as temperature decreases to an optimal Gaussian approximation at a point estimate given by the Maximum A Posteriori (MAP), also known as the Laplace approximation.
+Chilled sampling therefore provides access to this approximation generally out of reach in such high-dimensional nonlinear contexts.
+From an empirical perspective, we evaluate the proposed approach based on some quantitative Bayesian criteria.
+Our numerical simulations are performed on synthetic and real meteorological data.
+They reveal that not only the proposed chilling exhibits a significant gain in terms of accuracy of the AMV point estimates and of their associated expected error estimates, but also a substantial acceleration in the convergence speed of the MCMC algorithms.